 The Cambridge Academic Foundation Programme (AFP) is part of Health Education East of England's East Anglian Foundation School.
-It is a well-established and successful programme which, between 2009 and 2016, has seen 130 trainees join the Programme.
+It is a well-established and successful programme which, between 2009 and 2017, has seen 132 trainees join the Programme.
 The majority of trainees who complete their AFP at Cambridge continue on an academic pathway.
-Of those with a known destination, just over half went on to an ACF programme and in total over half (52%) took an academic route.
+Of those with a known destination, just under half went on to an ACF programme and in total over half (54%) took an academic route.
 For more information on the East of England Foundation School and the University of Cambridge can be found at Appendix 1.